Sagar063/week9_ERAV4_ImageNet_ResNet-50_Model_Experiments/README.md

 - However, the large train–validation gap indicates overfitting due to limited dataset size and absence of pretrained weights.
 - Future improvements:
   - Apply stronger augmentations or regularization.
-  - Experiment with fine-tuning a pretrained ResNet-50 for better validation accuracy.
   - Scale to full ImageNet-1K on **AWS EC2 (A10G/T4 GPU)** to benchmark reproducibility.

 TensorBoard (`tensorboard --logdir runs`) can be used to monitor the OneCycleLR curve, loss trends, and learning stability in real time.